theortsac/theortsac/README.md

 #### 🏆 My Achievements:
 - Sponsored to ETH-Denver by PadawanDAO ✨
-- 7th place nationally on the Brazilian Olympiad in Informatics 🇧🇷
+- Gold on the Brazilian Olympiad in Informatics 🇧🇷
 - Buying my stuff with money from coding 💻

 #### :computer: Programming languages and tools: